hobbyquaker/arcticfox/README.md

 See [test.js](test.js) for examples...

-__Versioning:__ The major number of this libs version reflects the SettingsVersion it is made for.
+__Versioning:__ The major number of this libs version reflects the SettingsVersion it is made for. e.g. `v11.0.0` is made for Arcticfox `P11`.

 ## Related